-Zurich Classic of New Orleans Predictions with Betting Odds and Expert Picks
+PGA Picks: Zurich Classic of New Orleans Golf Odds and Expert Betting Predictions

 A Look at the Field

-Here is a look at the Top 12 teams and those tied with the same golf odds to win it all.
+Here is a look at the Top 12 and ties with the lowest golf odds to win it all at online sportsbooks.

 Course Characteristics of Those Who Can Win or Secure Winning Golf Bets